-Summit Semester combines top-tier academic training in a safe, discipleship-focused environment.
+Summit Semester combines top-tier academic training in a discipleship-focused environment.
 Semester offers students an extraordinary opportunity for growth and for excellence.
 Students will be taught to worship God with their head (truth), heart (relationships), and hands (practical living).

 - Truth: Students will learn from some of the nation’s top Christian scholars to help them understand how to think well and Christianly.

 - Relationship: Summit Semester staff will help nurture each student’s spiritual formation while forming genuine relationships with fellow classmates.